Stolz/linux-cheat-sheets/sshguard.md

 	# Create a new chain in which sshguard will append blocking rules
 	iptables -N sshguard

-	# Block any traffic from abusers
+	# Block any traffic from abusers.
+This rule must be added before any other rules processing the ports that sshguard is protecting
 	iptables -A INPUT -j sshguard

+Sample `/etc/sshguard.conf` configuration file

+	BACKEND="/usr/libexec/sshg-fw-iptables"

 Sample `/etc/conf.d/sshguard` configuration file